BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 ### EÜR_REFERENCE_VAT_DATEV_ELSTER.ac2
 ...is s the complete implentation of an EÜR structured accounting file.
 The account plan contains a vast collection of accounts for all types of SME businesses, integrating all kinds of cross-border transaction in and outside EU and should.
 Therefore, it should satisfy the greatest majority of relevant users.
 The collection is based on the 2014 Heiko selection of accounts.
 Number of Kategorien/Konten: 216/54

-Please use the **view “Nutzer”** in each file
+Please refer to the **view “Nutzer”** in each file to see entries

 #### Konten/ Kategorien tables
 * Revised account plan, added accounts for reasons of completeness and plausibilty, updated descriptions
 * Updated groupings and headers so that they correspond to the 2019 DATEV/ Steuerberater nomenclature

-* DATEV Automatic accounts are marked in row **“DATEV Autom.”**.
-They correspond to standard DATEV settings without Steuerberater customizations
+**DATEV Autom.** DATEV Automatic accounts are marked in this.
+They correspond to standard DATEV settings in any DATEV system before Steuerberater customizations
-* Related a standard Banana **VAT code** to corresponding automatic accounts (see VAT table)

-    As the account plan is organized corresponding to the DATEV EÜR structure, the standard Banana print-out “**Formatierter Bericht nach Gruppen**” delivers a report that resembles the DATEV EÜR print-out scheme from a Steuerberater (see template “Kontennachweis für Einnahmeüberschußrechnung §4 Abs.
-3 EStG“)
+**VAT code** relates a Banana VAT code to corresponding automatic accounts (see VAT table) In **Formatierter Bericht nach Gruppen**, I added the template “Kontennachweis für Einnahmeüberschußrechnung §4 Abs.
+3 EStG“.
+As the account plan is organized corresponding to DATEV EÜR structure, the standard Banana print-out isable to delivers a report that corresponds the DATEV EÜR print-out scheme from a Steuerberater

-Table Kategorien also contains information on ELSTER Kennzahlen/ SKR03 Zuordnung.
-You find these in the new rows "ELSTER UStVA 2019" and "ELSTER EÜR 2019".
+Table Kategorien also contains information on **ELSTER Kennzahlen/ SKR03** Zuordnung.
+You find these in the new colums "ELSTER UStVA 2019" and "ELSTER EÜR 2019".
+However, all ELSTER Kennzahlen are provided in the VAT table.

 #### TVA table